heracliteanflux/systems/clang/mdadm/iteration_2/README.md

 }
 ```

-Once this function is implemented the basic functionality of the storage system will be in place.
+Once this function is implemented, the basic read and write functionality of the storage system will be in place!

+### Task 2

-The cryptocurrency startup that you are interning at is concerned about the security of their storage systems.
-To ensure that data is written by the correct people at the correct times, you are to implement the following functions, which will set the write permissions of the storage system.
+The cryptocurrency startup that you are interning at is also concerned about the security of their storage system.
+To ensure that data is written by the correct people at the correct times, you will implement the following functions, which will enable and disable the write permission of the storage system.

 ```c
 // tell the storage system that writing is now allowed